24 October 2114: the day that shocked the world.

 This was highly irregular.
 “Mr President, can I ask—”

 He shook his head, and offered me a drink—Finnish vodka, best in the world, he said.
 While he poured, his hands trembled.

 I should have insisted that he tell me what was wrong, but who was I?
 An unimportant, sending-out-our-feelers type of diplomat, expendable and twenty years his junior.
 Not the type of person to draw attention to his problems—with alcohol or otherwise.

 We made a toast.
 The heavy scent of the vodka did nothing to improve my alertness.

 “Mr Wilson, when you come back in six month’s time, you must present your report to the general assembly.
 We need to know in detail what sort of regimes we’re dealing with.”

 I didn’t understand why he spoke in such empty generalities; I wondered when he was going to open that folder on his desk and sign the contract.
 Nicha, my Coldi assistant, was waiting in the foyer.
 We had a whole heap of work to catch up on.
 I was annoyed that Sirkonen had changed our meeting time at the last minute—the original meeting had been scheduled for tomorrow morning.

 Sirkonen stopped speaking.

 I stared at him, realising with embarrassment that I’d been off with the fairies.
 Was I meant to have said something?
 Was I breaking rule number one of the diplomatic circle: never show any sign of sleep deprivation?

 An attack of dizziness overtook me.
-My vision wavered, as if the world was painted on a silk flag that flapped in the wind and all the furniture was rimmed in a red aura.
+My vision wavered, as if the world were painted on a silk flag that flapped in the wind, and all the furniture was rimmed in a red aura.
 “Mr President, I’m—”